techlore/faq-bot/README.md

     {"homeserver": "<homeserver URL>", "username": "<@botuser:matrix.org>", "password": "<examplepassword>", "botadmin": "<@you:matrix.org>"}

 After saving this file, the bot is ready to use.
-As downloaded, your bot will have the latest version of the Pine64 chat network's FAQ file within `faq.json`.
+As downloaded, your bot will have the latest version of the Techlore room FAQ file within `faq.json`.
 However, it can easily be edited to fit your needs.

 ### Special commands:
 Most !faq commands will simply be looked up within the FAQ listings.
 However, a few commands are reserved: